Pavan-1997/Terraform_Provisioners_Notes/README.md

 2. Update the Public Key Path and Private Key Path in main.tf file

 3. Run the Terraform Init - Plan - Apply

+4. If the python process is not running on the VM created then login to the VM manually and run the below command to check if its